akash1520/learnML/README.md

 - [ ] Add an undo button to the canvas
 - [ ] Add a onclick event listener to the button, define the undo functionality
 - [ ] Undo button shouldn't work after earasing the last stroke.
-- [ ] Shouldn't work when canvas is blank in start as well
+- [ ] Undo button shouldn't work when canvas is blank in start as well
 - [ ] Using normal event listeners will throw warning to you, so switch them with passive listeners

 - [ ] Create user onboarding, make sketchpad hidden for that time